colinoflynn/raymarine-axiom-rescue/README.md

 When installing via SSH you have to use absolute path:

 For example:
-If you cd into /sdcard/Download and execute pm install ./something.apk it will fail with URI error, It must be absolute Ie. pm install /sdcard/Download/something.apk
+When you cd into /sdcard/Download and execute pm install ./something.apk it will fail with URI error, It must be absolute Ie. pm install /sdcard/Download/something.apk

 Generally you can use android commands that you'll find available in tutorials mentioning the `adb shell`.
 Normally it's assumed you are connecting via adb and not just SSHing into the unit.
 See details above for turning on USB debugging instead, which lets you use `adb` directly instead of the shell.
 This is much easier in practice for most tasks you need to do.